Carbon-RI/Carbon-RI/README.md

 #### 💡 Challenges & Solutions

 1.  **Safety & Scalability (MedTech Perspective):**
-    * **Challenge:** As a MedTech app, we required a secure and realistic specification that could adapt to long-term changes (e.g., official drug API integration).
+    * **Challenge:** As a MedTech application, we were required to establish a secure and realistic specification, which was challenging due to the Canadian government's drug API availability and the diversity of potential use cases.
-    * **Solution:** Developed a long-term plan with defined phases.
-Architected the data source to allow seamless switching from the self-maintained DB to an external DB, and eventually to an API, **without major core logic rework**.
+    * **Solution:** Developed a realistic, long-term development plan.
+Architected the data source to allow seamless switching from the self-maintained DB to an external DB, and eventually to an API, without major core logic rework.
+We adopted a policy to prevent unnecessary feature bloat by ensuring that use cases would be expanded in phases as the database became richer.

 2.  **Usability vs. Flexibility (PM Perspective):**
     * **Challenge:** Balancing the attractiveness of flexible feature expansion against the risk of creating overly complex settings, which would increase the learning curve and decrease manageability for users.